tkknight/iris/docs/src/votable_issues.rst

 Below is a list of all current enhancement issues from our github project ordered by the amount of 👍.

+Please note that there is more development activity than what it on the below table, this is focusing only on the voteable issues.

 .. note:: The data in this table is updated daily.
 For the latest data
           please see the `votable issues on GitHub`_

-.. csv-table::  Votable Issues (sortable)
+.. foo-csv-table::  Votable Issues (sortable)
    :file: votable-issues.csv
    :class: datatable
    :quote: "